hapi-swagger/hapi-swagger/README.md

 ## Installation

-You can add the module to your HAPI using npm:
+You can add the module to your Hapi using npm:

 ```bash
 > npm install hapi-swagger --save